 News & sources

-This page is our workspace for everything that helps move the debate on contrail mitigation forward: new research, policy developments, field trials, media coverage, and the sources our work is based on.
+This page is our working space for everything that moves the debate on contrail avoidance forward: new research, policy developments, real-world trials, media coverage, and the sources our work is based on.

-Our work is grounded in science.
-Contrail mitigation is a serious field of research — and that means fake news, conspiracy narratives and unsupported claims have no place here.
-If we want to convince airlines, policymakers and the public, we need clear facts, reliable sources and language that remains accessible without becoming imprecise.
+We work on a scientific basis.
+Contrail avoidance is a serious field of research — which is precisely why fake news, conspiracy narratives, and unsubstantiated claims have no place here.
+Anyone who wants to convince airlines, policymakers, and the public needs clear facts, reliable sources, and language that stays understandable without becoming imprecise.

 Credibility is essential.
-Not because it makes communication dry, but because this issue will only move into practice if research, regulation, industry and the public can work from a shared factual basis.
+Not because it makes communication drier, but because this topic will only translate into practice if research, regulation, industry, and the public share a common factual basis.

 News

-Entries will be added regularly and briefly contextualised: What is new?
+Here we will collect current developments in contrail mitigation — research, trials, and policy steps aimed at avoiding the contrails that are particularly harmful to the climate.
+Entries will be updated regularly and briefly contextualised: What is new?
 Why does it matter?
-And what could it mean for real-world implementation?
+And what does it mean for implementation in practice?

 History